lacoseismic/nshmp-haz/docs/pages/Building-&-Running.md

 ### Docker Memory on Mac

 By default, Docker Desktop for Mac is set to use 2 GB runtime memory.
-To run *nshmp-haz-v2*, the memory available to Docker must be [increased](https://docs.docker.com/docker-for-mac/#advanced) to a minimum of 4 GB.
+To run *nshmp-haz*, the memory available to Docker must be [increased](https://docs.docker.com/docker-for-mac/#advanced) to a minimum of 4 GB.

 ### Run in Docker

-TODO: Docker scripts currently only get models from github (XML models), so nshmp-haz-v2 run fails to parse the models (CONUS_2018 or HAWAII_2021), need to at least update `nshmp-haz-v2/scripts/docker-functions.inc.sh`.
+TODO: Docker scripts currently only get models from github (XML models), so nshmp-haz run fails to parse the models (CONUS_2018 or HAWAII_2021), need to at least update `nshmp-haz/scripts/docker-functions.inc.sh`.

 TODO: Model identifiers need to be synced between here and the docker scripts (e.g. `HI-2020` vs `HAWAII_2021`).

-The *nshmp-haz-v2* application may be run as a Docker container which mitigates the need to install Git, Java, or other dependencies besides Docker.
+The *nshmp-haz* application may be run as a Docker container which mitigates the need to install Git, Java, or other dependencies besides Docker.
 A public image is available on Docker hub at [https://hub.docker.com/r/usgs/nshmp-haz](https://hub.docker.com/r/usgs/nshmp-haz) which can be run with: